Law

 - Select “Catalogue”

-- Enter your keywords in the search form provided
+- Enter your keywords into the search form provided

-- Under “Item Type” select “Journal” to limit your results to journals only
+- Under “Item Type”, choose “Journal” to filter your results to journals only.

 - Click on the “Search” button to get results